 Personas inform the direction of all inbound marketing efforts.
 They are especially useful when you craft top-of-the-funnel content that is used to draw interest and bring leads to your site.

 Your personas define who you are talking to and who you can help the most.
 They are your ideal customers, and all inbound efforts should be targeted toward those specific personas.

 Goals and Metrics

 When I put together an inbound marketing plan, choosing the right goals and metrics is essential.
 You have to define the metrics that you will use so that you have a reliable measurement and finish line for a successful engagement.

-The goals that any company sets will depend on their own position.
-No two company’s goals should be the same, because a successful goal is always attached to your own operations and standing within your industry.
+The goals that any company sets will depend on its own position.
+No two company’s goals should be the same because a successful goal is always attached to your own operations and standing within your industry.

 Macro-level business goals like improving revenue or leads generated per quarter will play one part, but more technical metrics also have their place in any inbound marketing plan.

 In new engagements, I always turn to the SMART goals system to ensure that any goal that we pick is relevant and puts us in a position for success.
 The SMART methodology helps to establish concrete and achievable goals.